adr1978/gaze-my-stuff/api/recipe_importer/README.md

 To remove the temporary frontend code:
 1. Delete `src/lib/recipeApiDirect.ts`
 2. Remove the import from `src/pages/RecipeImporter.tsx`
-3. Remove the fallback logic in the `analyzeRecipe` function
+3. Remove the fallback logic in the `analyseRecipe` function